CPSC-1517/CPSC-1517.github.io/README.md

 [![Build Status](https://travis-ci.org/CPSC-1517/CPSC-1517.github.io.svg?branch=dev)](https://travis-ci.org/CPSC-1517/CPSC-1517.github.io)

 ::: warning NOTE: Notice of Disclaimer!
-This site is under construction.
+This site contains out-dated material due to changes in underlying technologies used in the current course.
 At present, it does ***NOT*** represent official course material.
 Official course material can be found on the [Moodle website](https://moodle.nait.ca) for the course.
 :::